danurbanowicz/eleventy-netlify-boilerplate/README.md

 ## Features

-* NEW: Now using Eleventy v2.0 which includes the new Eleventy Dev Server
+* NEW: Now using Eleventy v2.0 (requires Node 14 or above!)
 * Sample pages and a blog with tag support
 * Netlify CMS with editor previews (thanks [@biilmann](https://github.com/biilmann)!)
 * Scores 100/100/100/100 in Lighthouse performance tests